 - Keep a record of the consent form and texts provided in it.

-If you process data on basis of vital interests of an individual, document the circumstances where it will be relevant.
+If you process data on basis of vital interests of a data subject, document the circumstances where it will be relevant.
 Document your justification for relying on this basis and informs individuals where necessary.

 - ensure guidance is available for staff on the circumstances where they need to use this lawful basis for processing;

-- document where you rely on this basis and inform individuals if relevant.
+- document where you rely on this basis and inform data subjects if relevant.

 If you are relying on legitimate interests as the lawful basis for processing, apply the three-part test and demonstrate you have fully considered and protected individual’s rights and interests.